VegClear industrial weed control and herbicide spraying services for municipal and infrastructure sites across the Southeast Contact Us

 Discuss Municipal Government Vegetation Management Needs:

-Request for Proposal & Herbicide Label adherence
+Request for Proposal and Herbicide Label Adherence

 Herbicide Applications for Invasive Plant Control

-Proper Herbicide Applications
+Proper Herbicide Practices

-After cutting non-invasive hardwoods or invasive woody species at ground level, crews apply an approved cut stump herbicide with a colored dye to prevent regrowth and sucker shoots.
-Herbicide is applied immediately after the cut, or within 30 days, following all labeled rates and manufacturer guidance.
+After public works departs are finished cutting unwanted hardwoods or invasive woody species at ground level, VegClear crews apply a cut stump herbicide with colored dye to stop regrowth and sucker shoots.

 Spraying Vines During the Growing Season